belo-app/mimir/docs/introduction.md

 ### V2 (Coming soon...)

-The version 2 of the API allow business clients to have a main account where they can integrate their existing user base
+The version 2 of the API allows business clients to have a main account where they can integrate their existing user base

 #### You can